 The perception of effectiveness of a data privacy program is driven primarily by the responsiveness of an organization to these requests.
 A single instance of a slow response can be amplified via social media to diminish the perception of a brand.
 The system has to be in place in order to respond and act quickly.

 In some cases, technology has been deployed to help with the organizational and human elements of breach management – the tasks that must be performed once a breach has occurred.

-Regulations in many jurisdictions require that a response take place within a short amount of time; GDPR for instance has a 72 hours window.
-Within that timeframe an organization must take action on the breach to determine the impact, notify regulatory bodies, begin remediation actions internally, craft a message to those affected, and deliver it.
+Regulations in many jurisdictions require that response take place within a short amount of time; GDPR, for instance, has a 72-hour window.
+Within that timeframe, an organization must take action on the breach to determine the impact, notify regulatory bodies, begin remediation actions internally, craft a message to those affected, and deliver it.

 This requires a number of people acting quickly and in parallel; if there isn’t a tool already in place that can enforce the exact steps, sequences and dependencies; it will be very unlikely for an organization to respond in time.

 While technology is a vital part of managing privacy, it is only one component towards achieving data privacy compliance.
 The other component is the culture and knowledge of your employees.